nandabritto/PP5/README.md

     </details><br>

-+ User can choose to subscribe to our newletter to receive all offers on their email box.
-Subscription link are available on footer in all pages.
++ Users can subscribe to our newsletter to receive all offers in their email box.
+Subscription links are available on the footer on all pages.

-+ Upon registering, the user ir redirected to a new page confirming their subscription.
++ Upon registering, the user is redirected to a new page confirming their subscription.
 The site owner can now see the new subscriber on their audience dashboard, and new campaigns will be sent to them too.

 ## Existing Features

 <details>

-<summary> Here you can find a description of all features availabe on the platform. </summary>
+<summary> Here, you can find a description of all features available on the platform. </summary>

 ### **Navbar**

 + Fixed Navbar allow the user easy access to all pages.

-1. On the left site, How it works and Boxes links leads user to this pages;
+1. On the left side, How it works and Boxes links leads the user to these pages;

-2. On the right side Account and Cart buttons are available to user;
+2. On the right side, Account and Cart buttons are available to the user;

 <img width="800" src="media/readme/features_ss/navbar.jpg">